QubitPi/java-code-review-guide-book/README.md

 Introduction - How Code Review Let me to the Research on Programming Design
 ===========================================================================

-I have been told by one of my friends that I have an unusual way of designing and writing code.
+I have been told by one of my Yahoo! colleagues that I have an unusual way of designing and writing code.
 Over the last 7 years or so of my tech career, it's enabled me to have a lot of fun studying and applying rigorous principles of software design.

 Do you know why classes should be small, while most people are frustrated by giant class design piled up with hundreds of lines of code?